cyrilletuzi/angular-async-local-storage/README.md

 npm install angular-async-local-storage
 ```

-Then include the AsyncLocalStorage module in your app root module.
-It works like the HttpModule,
-providing a global service to the whole app, so do NOT re-import it in your own sub modules.
+Then include the AsyncLocalStorage module in your app root module (just once, do NOT re-import it in your sub modules).

 ```typescript
 import { AsyncLocalStorageModule } from 'angular-async-local-storage';